-1.1.3 Links
+2.3 Links

 In order to write neural networks, we have to combine functions with parameters and optimize the parameters.
-You can use links to do this.
-A Link is an object that holds parameters (i.e., optimization targets).
+You can use the class Link to do this.
+A Link is an object that holds parameters (i.e. optimization targets).